Will the Bulls cover the spread vs. the 76ers? Promo Codes, Betting Trends, Records ATS

 Bulls Betting Records & Stats

-- In 17 of 33 games this season, Chicago and its opponents have scored more than 222.5 points.
+- Chicago has played 15 games this season that have had more than 224.5 combined points scored.

-- The average total in Chicago's games this year is 222.7, 0.2 more than this matchup's over/under.
+- The average total for Chicago's games this season is 221.9 points, 2.6 fewer points than this game's over/under.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!